Xceptance/xlt-documentation/content/en/load-testing/Manual/060-test-development.md

 ### Local Testing and Test Consolidation

-XLT tests are basically JUnit tests, so they can be run (and debugged) from the IDE, and you should do so repeatedly for consolidating the tests you wrote, because you really want stable and predictable tests for your load test.
+XLT tests are basically JUnit tests; they can be run (and debugged) from the IDE.
+This should be done repeatedly while consolidation the various tests you have writen until a high level of stability is reached.
+Load testing necessitates stable and predictable test runs.
+Otherwise you will keep running into funtional test error and this can ultimately give you a false picture of your systems load capabilities.

-For load testing, you usually want some **randomness** in your scenarios (for example, instead of always clicking the same category, it better mimicks real-world behavior to randomly pick categories from the pool of all available categories) - with XLT, you can easily add that as well as re-run single test cases with the exact same “random” input as before for consolidating and debugging purposes: `XltRandom.nextInt()` generates your random input, and by setting the property `com.xceptance.xlt.random.initValue` you can replay a test case exactly as executed previously for debugging purposes (make sure to put this in `dev.properties`, as this value is needed for debugging purposes only and will make your loadtest very non-random if you forget to remove it from the other property files later) - the value to be used can be found at the end of test case's console output and also in the [result browser](../440-result-browser/#using-the-result-browser) (when clicking the test case title):
+For load testing, you usually want some **randomness** in your scenarios.
+For example, instead of always clicking the same category, it better mimicks real-world behavior to randomly pick categories from the pool of all available categories.
+With XLT, you can easily achieve this by using `XltRandom.nextInt()`.
+Furthermore, when using this method, you can re-run single test cases with the exact same “random” input as before!
+This can be very helpful during the consolidation and debugging of your test suite.
+By setting the property `com.xceptance.xlt.random.initValue` you can replay a test case exactly as it was executed previously (make sure to put this in `dev.properties`, as this value should be used for debugging purposes only and will make your loadtest not very random at all if you forget to remove it from the other property files later).
+The value to be used can be found at the end of test case's console output and also in the [result browser](../440-result-browser/#using-the-result-browser) (when clicking the test case title):

 {{< image src="user-manual/localTest_console.png" >}}
 Console output for local test run